 Differences in winter-run fry and juvenile rearing habitat WUA in each river segment under Alternatives 1, 2, and 3 compared to the NAA were examined using the grand mean rearing WUA for each month of the fry and juvenile rearing periods under each water year type and all water year types combined (Table 11K-23 through Table 11K-28).
 In the tables, means that differed by >5% were highlighted in red for reductions or green increases.
 The highlighting is provided to flag the largest differences, as a convenience to the reader.

 All the means for fry rearing WUA differ by less than 5% between Alternatives 1, 2, and 3 and the NAA in Segments 5 and 4 (Table 11K-24 and Table 11K-25).
 In Segment 6, three of the means under Alternative 1-3 are >5% lower than the NAA mean (Table 11K-23).
 The largest reduction is 7% for October of Below Normal Water Years under Alternative 3.
-These results indicate that Alternative 3 would have a moderate effect on rearing habitat for winter-run fry in the Sacramento River during October of Below Normal Water Years and the other alternatives would have little effect.
+These results indicate that Alternative 3 would have a moderate effect on rearing habitat for winter-run fry in the Sacramento River during October of Below Normal Water Years and the other alternatives would have no adverse effect.

 All the means for juvenile rearing WUA differ by <5% between Alternatives 1, 2, and 3 and the NAA, except for a 5% increase in Segment 6 for October of Critically Dry Water Years under Alternative 3 and a 5% reduction in Segment 4 for September of Above Normal Water Years under Alternative 3 (Table 11K-26 and Table 11K-28).
 These results indicate that Alternatives 1, 2, and 3 would have minor effects on rearing habitat for winter-run juveniles in the Sacramento River.